mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 #### General Considerations

-A machine-learning model can is evaluated based on several criteria.
+A machine-learning model can be evaluated based on several criteria.
 These criteria could be related to performance, computational load, or time to converge.
 But in this article, I will talk about the most common errors used in Machine-Learning.

 The main goal of the analysis is to provide an accurate answer to a particular question.
 If you think about this a little bit this is an expression of life itself, it's beyond the technical domain.